agustinroldan/virus-link-scanner/README.md

 Description:
 	This extension uses the Metascan Online API to analyze file links for potential virus threats.
 This extension adds a context menu option when right clicking on a link to scan the file before downloading.
-Risky files will not be downloaded, while clean files will.
 Results page will be shown for risky files.

 Chrome extension : virus link scanner